Allen Tate (musician): Solo career

 In the fall of 2014, during a 3-week stay in Copenhagen, Tate began working on his first solo project.
 With Sleepwalker, the aforementioned project, Tate attempted to convey feelings of loneliness and anxiety, describing his goal as a "menacing bath: warm and enveloping, but with an element of anxiety."

 For the recording of the project, Tate recruited Ludwig-Leone and other San Fermin bandmates Michael Hanf (drums) and Tyler McDiarmid (guitar) in order to work during breaks in the San Fermin tour schedule.
 The album was then mixed by Matty Green (TV on the Radio, Yeasayer, Wild Belle) and released on October 28, 2016.
 Bob Boilen of NPR Music called Tate's voice, "deep and dreamy" and commended the musical textures that Tate created on the album.

 Tate released his second album In the Waves on May 3, 2019 with independent label Sleep Well Records.
 He released the single "When Did I Get Like This" in September 2018 to promote the new record.

-Tate has also shared the stage with the Arctic Monkeys, The National, St. Vincent, The Head and the Heart, and alt-j.